Steven C. Teske

 The Probation Division of the Juvenile Court is divided into three functional units: Investigations, Field Operations, and Special Juvenile Justice Programs.

-The Court Operations Unit’s primary function is conducting pre-disposition investigations and preparing social history reports for the disposition of delinquency cases that have come before the Juvenile Court for formal processing.
+The Investigations Unit’s primary function is conducting pre-disposition investigations and preparing social history reports for the disposition of delinquency cases that have come before the Juvenile Court for formal processing.
 In addition to investigating and writing reports, the court officers assigned to Court Operations also supervise youth who have been placed on Community Detention Orders as an alternative to detention pending the final disposition of their cases.

 The court officers assigned to the Field Operations Unit conduct risk classifications and needs assessments and write individualized treatment plans for all youth placed on an order of probation by the Juvenile Court.
 Field Operations also provides ongoing supervision for probated youth.